saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 * Run a saucectl with the Sauce Labs platform Cypress Test with your test code locally with Cypress

 #### Clone the Project
-If you would like to follow along with the course, you can use the sample code and examples [example in the `saucectl-xcuitest-example` repository](https://github.com/saucelabs/saucectl-xcuitest-example).
+If you would like to follow along with the course, you can use the {sample code and examples [example in the `saucectl-xcuitest-example` repository](https://github.com/saucelabs/saucectl-xcuitest-example).

 <!-- ------------------------ -->
 ## 1.02 What Is saucectl?